 - COVID-19 – ~2.1%* (variable estimates due to ongoing pandemic – see below)

 Image Credit: narci5/Shutterstock.com

-Worldwide confirmed cases have exceeded 6 million, with approximately 370,000+ deaths from COVID-19 resulting in a worldwide death-to-case ratio (the number of deaths divided by the number of diagnosed cases) of 6% of all confirmed cases, although this varies considerably.
+Worldwide confirmed cases have exceeded 109 million (as of 17th February 2021), with approximately 2.42 million deaths from COVID-19 resulting in a worldwide death-to-case ratio (the number of deaths divided by the number of diagnosed cases) of 2.22% of all confirmed cases, although this varies considerably.

-Several nations experienced high numbers of deaths relative to the affected population (higher CFR).
-One such country was Italy, which has an overall CFR of 14.3% for COVID-19, compared to China which has a CFR of 5.3%.
-This could be due to the mean age differences in Italy, where people aged 70 or over account for 37.6% of the population, compared to China where only 11.9% are over 70.
+Back at the beginning of the pandemic, several nations experienced high numbers of deaths relative to the affected population (higher CFR).
+After its outbreak in March 2020, Italy had an overall CFR of around 14.3% for COVID-19, compared to China’s CFR of 5.3% at that time.
+There are many factors that could cause stark differences like these, such as the mean age differences - in Italy, people aged 70 or over account for 37.6% of the population, compared to China where only 11.9% are over 70.

-The variability of such estimates also depends on the levels of testing (reflecting a more accurate diagnosis and prevalence of the disease within a population), as well as strict lockdown measures from early on and strict adherence to such measures.
+The variability of such estimates depends on the levels of testing (reflecting a more accurate diagnosis and prevalence of the disease within a population), as well as lockdown measures and adherence to such measures.

-The emerging evidence suggests that the overall CFR or COVID-19 is in the region of 1-9% depending on population and demographic characteristics.
-This is much lower than the CFR for SARS and MERS, but potentially much higher than seasonal influenza.
+The emerging evidence suggests that the overall CFR or COVID-19 is around 2.2% depending on population and demographic characteristics.
+This is much lower than the CFR for SARS and MERS, but higher than seasonal influenza.

 In summary, CFR measures the severity of a particular infectious disease within a particular environment at a specific time.
 Specifically, it refers to the total number of deaths due to a specific disease as a percentage of the total number of confirmed diagnoses of that disease.
 Different diseases have different CFRs, and many biological, social, political, and environmental factors can alter the CFR within a population.